developerhub-io/wtd/v1.0/support-center/previewing-documentation.md

 ## Print-Optimized

-Our pages are print-optimized (specially for A4 paper size).
-We recommend having the wide documentation layout when printing, and always printing from the published documentation site (not on the editor).
+Pages are print-optimized (specially for A4 paper size).
+When printing, use the wide documentation layout and always print from the published documentation site (not from the editor).
 If you are an enterprise customer, then you may also [export an entire version as PDF](/support-center/pdf-export).

 {% image url="https://uploads.developerhub.io/prod/8gDX/3lmhzjyqdyxlpxseucjwoqcesxxee9u0u2843iodjlbf7dm5shwebyl6svraln6v.jpg" mode="responsive" height="2270" width="2832" %}
 {% /image %}

 ## Embed Mode

 %product% sites can be embedded using `iframe` as needed.
-This is specially helpful if you wish to create a documentation widget so your reader can follow the instructions without leaving their tabs.
+This is helpful if you want to create a documentation widget so your users can follow the instructions without leaving their tabs.

 There are two types of embed mode:

-- Minimal: Hides the top navigation, footer, index and table of contents.
+- Minimal: Hides the top navigation, footer, index, and table of contents.
 Mode is `embed`.
 - Normal: Hides the top navigation and footer only.
 Mode is `embed_full`.

 {% callout type="info" title="Note" %}